ceregousa/slate/source/index.html.md

 > Please note that all other endpoints require authentication via a Bearer Token.

 Welcome to the Cerego API!
-You can use our API to access Cerego endpoints, which can get information on about courses, assignments, users, and more.
+You can use our API to access Cerego endpoints, which you can use to get information on courses, assignments, users, and more.

 All V3 endpoints follow the [JSON API](http://jsonapi.org/) standard.
 Please take note how objects within a certain resource are in the includes section and -'s are used to denote spaces.